Lieder-Lab/liederDB/README.md

 >
 >* e.g.
 >>
->       adjust Apple add column set name = 'AppleSource', type = 'string', comment = 'Source of apple.', default = 'China'£¬ position after 'AppleName';
+>       adjust Apple add column set name = 'AppleSource', type = 'string', comment = 'Source of apple.', default = 'China'Â£Â¬ position after 'AppleName';
 >
 >Now you added a new column named 'AppleSource', default value is 'China', type is 'string' and comment is 'Source of apple.'.